 Sperm freezing or cryopreservation is a procedure which preserves the sperm cells.

 Firstly, the semen sample is collected, diluted with cryoprotectant media, and then aliquoted into small vials.
-The vials are frozen in liquid nitrogen for later use and the frozen sperm samples can then be successfully preserved for years to come.
+The vials are frozen in liquid nitrogen for later use and the frozen sperm samples can then be successfully preserved for years.
 The cryoprotectant medium is used to prevent damage to the sperm caused by the freezing and thawing processes.

 With IVF or ICSI treatment, patients often have multiple quality embryos created from one treatment cycle.
 The good quality embryos which cannot be used in that cycle may be frozen and stored for future use.